CaioVenxncio/cryptovision-dashboard/README.md

 ## 🤝 Contributions

 Contributions are welcome!
-Feel free to open issues or submit pull requests with improvements.
+Feel free to open issues or submit pull requests with improvements

 ## 📬 Contact